Late Payment Fee: Meaning, Examples & How to Avoid It

 FAQs

-Can a late payment fee be waived for genuine reasons?
+Can I get a late payment fee waived?

 What happens if I consistently miss education loan EMIs?

-Is there a maximum limit on late payment fees for education loans?
+Is there a maximum cap on late payment fees for education loans?

-Does paying part of the EMI reduce the late payment fee?
+Does paying a partial EMI reduce or eliminate the late payment fee?

 Vaishali Pandey